A beautiful colorful sunrise over Great Smoky Mountains National Park

 Cloudy day in Bryson City, looking at a white church in Bryson City, North Carolina

-Just make sure you save room for dessert because Honey Bears Cupcakery is right down the street and you’ll never forgive yourself for skipping out on one of their specialty cupcakes.
+Just make sure you save room for dessert… Honey Bears Cupcakery is right down the street and you’ll never forgive yourself if you end up skipping out on one of their specialty cupcakes.
+I’m partial to the honey blossom cupcake!

 Hike to the Lonesome Pine Overlook or Deep Creek Falls.